Integrated approach to patient care

 Movement for health and happiness

 Exercise is medicine!
 Clinical evidence supports exercise for managing chronic disease, chronic pain and mental health.
-Prescribing exercise for those with medical concerns is a speciality which requires advanced training.
-As a Clinical Exercise Physiologist, Shannon offers 1:1 exercise and lifestyle consultations for those with these conditions.
-She also provides workshops and seminars to school classrooms, in workplace settings and for patient groups.
-Helping people return to activity and find joy in movement is the reason she does what she does!
+Prescribing exercise for those with medical concerns is a specialty which requires advanced training.
+As a Clinical Exercise Physiologist, Shannon offers consultations for those with these conditions.
+She provides workshops and seminars to school classrooms, in workplace settings and for patients.

 My passion for movement started at a very young age.
 Here is my story.

 My love of dance started very young.
 I declared myself a ballerina at two years old, and danced competitively until I was 18.
-My mom believed in providing us with varied athletic opportunities, so I also become a proficient swimmer, could swing a bat like I meant it, and learned how to skate.
+My mom believed in providing us with varied athletic opportunities.
 Thanks to her, I developed not only a love for dance, but a keen interest in many physical activities!
-Team sports and outdoor pursuits dominated my time as a teen, and I developed a love for rowing and adventure racing after graduating university.
+Team sports and outdoor pursuits dominated my time as a teen, and I developed a love for rowing and adventure racing after graduating from university.

 These days career demands and motherhood mean I engage in new physical adventures less often than I’d like, but I maintain a simple goal: to be able to enjoy being active with my family for my entire life.